Evaluating LLM-Contaminated Crowdsourcing Data Without Ground Truth: Experiments

-For each considered LLM, we prompt it to independently generate responses to each question in the dataset three times using the default temperature.
+For each considered LLM (as detailed in \cref{app:llm}), we prompt it to independently generate responses to each question in the dataset three times using the default temperature.
 These responses are treated as samples of the cheap signals $Z_i$, $Z_j$, and $Z$.
 Furthermore, we randomly select two human responses in the original dataset as samples of $X_i$ and $X_j$, respectively.
-Using these samples across all tasks, we estimate the conditioned joint distributions and then compute the conditioned mutual information.
-We report the results for $I_{\text{TVD}} (Z_i; X_j\mid Z)$ on two datasets in \cref{fig:assumption_Y}, while results for other datasets and for $I_{\text{TVD}} (Z_i; Z_j\mid Z)$ are deferred to \cref{app:assumption}.
+Using these samples across all tasks, we estimate the conditioned joint distributions and then compute the conditional mutual information.
+We report the results for $I_{\text{TVD}} (Z_i; X_j\mid Z)$ in \cref{fig:assumption_Y}, while results for $I_{\text{TVD}} (Z_i; Z_j\mid Z)$ are deferred to \cref{app:assumption}.

 \textbf{Hypotheses 1 and 2 generally do not hold.}\; In \cref{fig:assumption_Y}, we observe that when $Z_i$ and $Z$ are sampled from different models, the mutual information between $Z_i$ and $X_j$ is often significantly higher than that expected from the random reporting (red bar).
 Even when $Z_i$ and $Z$ are independently sampled by the same model, conditioning on $Z$ reduces but does not eliminate this correlation.
-This indicates that independently generated responses from the same LLM can remain dependent after conditioning on another independent sample, contradicting Hypothesis 1.
+This indicates that even independently generated responses from the same LLM can remain dependent after conditioning on another independent sample, contradicting Hypothesis 1.
 As presented in \cref{app:assumption}, this pattern continues to hold for $I_{\text{TVD}} (Z_i; Z_j\mid Z)$, rejecting hypothesis 2.

-\textbf{Hypothesis 3 and 4 generally hold when conditioning on the ``right'' model.}\; Encouragingly, the conditioned correlation between an LLM and a human labeler is consistently weaker than that between two human labelers when $Z_i$ and $Z$ are sampled from the same model.
-For example, in \cref{fig:pref_Y}, the unconditioned mutual information between GPT-4-generated labels and human labels initially exceeds that of two expert labels.
-However, after conditioning on independent GPT-4 responses, $I_{\text{TVD}} (X_i; X_j\mid Z)$ becomes significantly higher than $I_{\text{TVD}} (Z_i; X_j\mid Z)$.
+\textbf{Hypothesis 3 and 4 generally hold when conditioning on the ``right'' model.}\; Encouragingly, the conditioned correlation between an LLM and a human agent is consistently weaker than that between two human agents when $Z_i$ and $Z$ come from the same model.
+For example, in \cref{fig:pref_Y}, the unconditional mutual information between GPT-4-generated labels and human labels exceeds that of two expert labels.
+However, after conditioning on GPT-4 responses, $I_{\text{TVD}} (X_i; X_j\mid Z)$ becomes significantly higher than $I_{\text{TVD}} (Z_i; X_j\mid Z)$.
 This pattern is consistent across all tested datasets, providing strong support for hypothesis 3.
 Results for Hypothesis 4 are deferred to the appendix.